Key events of the 20th century: The rise of dictatorship

 Fascism first appeared in Italy with the rise to power of Benito Mussolini in 1922.
 The ideology was supported by a large proportion of the upper classes as a strong challenge to the threat of communism.

 When Adolf Hitler came to power in Germany in 1933, a new variant of fascism called Nazism took over Germany and ended the German experiment with democracy.
 The Nazi Party in Germany was dedicated to the restoration of German honor and prestige, the unification of German-speaking peoples, and the annexation of Central and Eastern Europe as vassal states, with the Slavic population to act as slave labor to serve German economic interests.
-There was also a strong appeal to a mythical racial purity (the idea that Germans were the Herrenvolk or the "master race"), and a vicious anti-semitism which promoted the idea of Jews as subhuman (Untermensch) and worthy only of extermination.
+There was also a strong appeal to a mythical racial purity (the idea that Germans were the Herrenvolk or the "master race"), and a vicious antisemitism which promoted the idea of Jews as subhuman (Untermensch) and worthy only of extermination.

 Many people in Western Europe and the United States greeted the rise of Hitler with relief or indifference.
 They could see nothing wrong with a strong Germany ready to take on the communist menace to the east.
-Anti-semitism during the Great Depression was widespread as many were content to blame the Jews for causing the economic downturn.
+Antisemitism during the Great Depression was widespread as many were content to blame the Jews for causing the economic downturn.

 Hitler began to put his plan in motion, annexing Austria in the Anschluss, or reunification of Austria to Germany, in 1938.
 He then negotiated the annexation of the Sudetenland, a German-speaking mountainous area of Czechoslovakia, in the Munich Conference.
 The British were eager to avoid war and believed Hitler's assurance to protect the security of the Czech state.
 Hitler annexed the rest of the Czech state shortly afterwards, indicating that he had ulterior motives.

 Fascism was not the only form of dictatorship to rise in the post-war period.
 Almost all of the new democracies in the nations of Eastern Europe collapsed and were replaced by authoritarian regimes.
 Spain also became a dictatorship under the leadership of General Francisco Franco after the Spanish Civil War.
 Totalitarian states attempted to achieve total control over their subjects as well as their total loyalty.
 They held the state above the individual, and were often responsible for some of the worst acts in history, such as the Holocaust Adolf Hitler perpetrated on European Jews, or the Great Purge Stalin perpetrated in the Soviet Union in the 1930s.